 83.4 million people traveled through Chicago’s O’Hare Airport in 2018.
 This can be described as the rough population of Germany, or 10 of those busy, bustling New York Citys!

-It takes about 330 minutes to get from Los Angeles to New York City by flight.
-Now, say you were able to invent a new, revolutionary way to fly that could get passengers across the country in only 30 minutes.
+Let's say you invented a new, revolutionary way to fly that could get passengers across the country in only 30 minutes.
 We talk a lot about ways to convert dry, -er words (faster, smaller, more efficient) into more tangible benefits that people care about.
-Simply saying your product is faster, 30% faster or 900% faster doesn’t immediately resonate.
+Simply saying your product is faster, 30% faster, or 900% faster doesn’t immediately resonate.

 You could say it is ‘the fastest’ or ‘900% faster,’ but this doesn’t provide a totem as to what this speed really means.
 You could say: